-You are amazing and your life is worth documenting as is.
+You are amazing and life is worth documenting as is.
 I passionately believe this.

-But you also want to look and feel great in photos, which can be stressful, especially if you’re the one getting the entire family ready.
-My goal for photos is to capture personalities, expressions, interactions and relationships.
-Clothing can have a positive effect on the final outcome and I’m here to help you plan!
+Looking and feeling great in photos can be stressful.
+Especially if you’re the one getting the entire family ready.
+The goal for photos is to capture personalities, interactions and relationships.
+Clothing can have a positive effect on the final outcome, so let’s plan!

 Tips for Success in Outfits

-- Elimination: There are some types of clothing that are memorable, but in a not-so-good way.
-Based on my experience, here are some clothing choices to avoid:
+- Elimination: Some types of clothing are memorable, but not in a good way.
+Based on my experience, there are some clothing choices to avoid.

-• To get the flow going, start with one outfit you REALLY like that makes you feel great.
+Start with one outfit that you (mom!) really like.
+It should make you feel great.
 Long dresses or flowy tops are ideal to create movement within your lifestyle photos.
 Layer accordingly per season.